schipholgroup/takeoff/docs/_deployment-steps/deploy_to_databricks.md

 | `jobs[].arguments` (optional) | Key value pairs to be passed into your project | defaults to no arguments

 The `json` file can use any of [supported keys](https://docs.databricks.com/api/latest/jobs.html#request-structure).
 During deployment the existence of the key `schedule` in the `json` file will determine if the job is streaming or batch.
 When `schedule` is present it is considered a batch job, otherwise a streaming job.
 A streaming job will be kicked off immediately upon deployment.
+A batch job will not.

 An example of `databricks.json.pyspark.j2`